Using the STAT Calculator on a TI-84: A Comprehensive Guide

 Most Important Facts About the STAT Calculator

-• Data Entry: Enter data into lists such as L1, L2, etc., using the [STAT] and [ENTER] keys[2][4].
+- Data Entry: Enter data into lists such as

-• Descriptive Statistics: Use [STAT] > [CALC] > 1: 1-Var Stats to calculate mean, median, standard deviation, and other statistics[1][2][5].
+[STAT]>[CALC]>1: 1-Var Statsto calculate mean, median, standard deviation, and other statistics[1][2][5]. - Linear Regression: Use

-• Frequency Tables: Enter data values and their frequencies into separate lists and specify the frequency list under FreqList for statistical calculations[2].
+[STAT]>[CALC]>8: LinReg(a+bx)to find the slope, y-intercept, correlation coefficient, and coefficient of determination[1][2]. - Frequency Tables: Enter data values and their frequencies into separate lists and specify the frequency list under

-• Troubleshooting: Ensure correct data entry and mode settings to avoid issues like disappearing lists or missing R^2 values[2].
+[2nd]and[STAT PLOT]keys to create histograms, box-and-whisker plots, and other graphical representations of data[2][4]. - Troubleshooting: Ensure correct data entry and mode settings to avoid issues like disappearing lists or missing